ucsd-cse15l-w23/ucsd-cse15l-w23.github.io/pages/pages-root-folder/index.md

 but you should plan to attend both lecture and your assigned lab section every week.

+**Q: I want to switch lab sections.**

+You are welcome to drop and re-add any section within the constraints of the web registration system.
+The labs are fully enrolled (which means the rooms are quite full), and we can't offer moving between sections outside of official enrollment.

 **Q: I have a question about enrollment or the waitlist.**

-Check the web registration across all the sections; the course has 14 separate lab sections, and their enrollments and waitlists are independent and fluctuate.
+Check the web registration across all the sections; the course has 10 separate lab sections, and their enrollments and waitlists are independent and fluctuate.
 Contact [CSE Advising](https://cse.ucsd.edu/undergraduate/undergraduate-advising) for more